-So, I have corrected these expressions now.
-So, we know theta 1, theta 2 in terms of x E y E then I calculate phi, once I have phi I can define the coordinates of point B. So, coordinates of point B is nothing, but coordinates of point E which is the end effector point which is given to me, which is known minus this d cosine phi which is the projection of B E this is a projection of B E along the x axis.
+So, I have collected these expressions now.
+So, we know theta 1, theta 2 in terms of x E y E, then I calculate phi, once I have phi; I can define the coordinates of point B. So, coordinates of point B is nothing, but coordinates of point e which is the end-effector point which is given to me which is known minus this D cosine phi which is the projection of B e this is projection of B E along the x axis.
+So, this is d cosine phi similarly y B is equals to y E which is known to me minus d sine phi this is d sine phi the vertical projection of B E..

-So, this is d cosine phi, similarly y B is equals to y E which is known to me minus d sine phi this is d sine phi, the vertical projection of B E. So, I know the coordinates of point B, once I know coordinates of point B I also know coordinates of point Q therefore, I can now find out this length s 4 because s 4 square is equal to x B minus x Q whole square plus y B minus y Q whole square that is s 4 square.
+So, I know the coordinates of point B once I know coordinates of point B I also know coordinates of point Q therefore, I can now find out this length S 4 because S 4 square is equal to x B minus x Q whole square plus y B minus y Q whole square that is S 4 square.

 So, from here I can find out the throw of this prismatic actuator.
 So, this is what I have written out.
-So, s 4 is square root of x B minus 1 1.
-So, you have 1 one here the length P Q. So, x B minus 1 1 whole square does y B square because y Q is 0 the y coordinate of point Q is 0.
+So, S 4 is square root of x B minus 1 1.
+So, you have I one here the length P Q. So, x B minus I one whole square plus y B square because y Q is 0 the y coordinate of point Q is 0.

-So, let us understand this solution graphically we have been given x E and y E. So, this point E is fixed what is not fixed is this hinge A on the end effector link A can move on this circle on the hinge on the link 1 2 can move on this circle therefore, if I want to assemble the mechanism then it can happen only at these intersection points of the two circles.
-Now once A is fixed since E is also fixed therefore, B gets fixed and therefore, you can find out B Q as we have done there is another configuration which looks like this.
+So, let us understand this solution graphically we have been given x E and y E. So, this point E is fixed what is not fixed is this hinge a on the end-effector link a can move on this circle on the hinge on the link 1 2 can move on this circle.
+Therefore, if I want to assemble the mechanism then it can happen only at these intersection points of the two circles.

+Now once A is fixed since e is also fixed therefore, B gets fixed and therefore, you can find out B Q as we have done there is another configuration which looks like this.
+So, this is the end-effector link.

-So, this is the end effector link and let me draw the prismatic actuator the other leg.
-So, here I have draught drawn it in blue.
-So, this red blue configuration that, I have drawn is the second configuration of the second solution for the inverse kinematics problem.
+And let me draw the prismatic actuator the other leg.
+So, here I have drawn it in blue.
+So, this red blue configuration that I have drawn is the second configuration of the second solution for the inverse kinematics problem; this is the workspace of the manipulator.

-This is the workspace of the manipulator.
-So, if you completely extend, if you completely extend this link and then move it in the circle, you generate the outer circle which defines the workspace of this manipulator.
+So, if you completely extend this link and then move it in the circle; you generate the outer circle which defines the workspace of this manipulator.
 Of course, with joint limits or actuator limits this workspace is going to get more complicated and will be reduced which you can find out based on geometry.